How does Broadcom make money? Significant changes in business approach

 VMWare

 In May 2022, Broadcom was rumored to be in talks to acquire VMware, a cloud computing company.
-There are rumors that Broadcom and VMware are negotiating, but it is uncertain whether the deal will go through.
 VMware is a well-known platform manufacturer of cloud computing software.
 Dell (ticker: DELL) has spun off VMWare last year and is now completely independent of Dell.
 VMware’s current market cap is about $40.3 billion.

 Broadcom’s software empire ambitions